Lab 7 In-Class: More Selection

 Print your completed program to turn in.

-In this exercise you will write a class that represents a date.
-A date
+In this exercise you will write a program that checks to see if a date

 A skeleton of the Date class